Emma Graham-Clarke – Consultant Pharmacist

 “In a hospital, the doctor will diagnose and design a treatment plan and the pharmacist will ensure the correct medication to fulfil the treatment.
 This is a highly responsible job and requires really good knowledge of chemistry, maths and biology so that the drug will maximise its effect when used.”

 Emma also plays a vital role in providing professional leadership to all clinical professionals.
-She is a committee member for the UKCPA (UK Clinical Pharmacy Association) where the latest knowledge in pharmacy is shared with all clinical professionals in the country.
+She is a committee member for the UKCPA (UK Canadian Pharmacy Association) where the latest knowledge in pharmacy is shared with all clinical professionals in the country.
 Additionally, Emma has been carrying out research, evaluation and service development with her colleagues to develop protocol and guidelines for critical care units.

 In 1981 she joined SWBH NHS Trust, and recounts that it has passed in a ‘blink of an eye’.
 She said: “I have been working at the Trust for quite a long time and really enjoy the support of my colleagues.
 The great thing about working here is that I get to work with many people within a multi-disciplinary team, which works because everyone has different skills to help patients.”